 Telephone and online counselling

-- At 1800RESPECT, we understand that everyone's experience of sexual, domestic or family violence is different
+- 1800RESPECT counsellors understand that everyone's experience of domestic, family or sexual violence is different

 - Whatever your situation, it is important to know that help and support are available

 - Our trained counsellors are guided by you, your needs and your feelings about what is right for you and your situation

 - This page answers some of the common questions people have about our service.

 We know that talking about sexual, domestic and family violence can be hard.
 When you contact 1800RESPECT, you will talk to a trained counsellor who will listen and support you in what feels right for you and your situation.

 We will work with you to help you identify what you can do and to find the right services or support for you.
 Everyone's situation is different and no one knows your situation better than you.

 We can be contacted by phone or online chat, 24 hours a day, seven days a week.

 Accessing our service